 - Only saves files as flattened images (cannot go back in and edit individual elements).

 That being said, Preview has one big bonus over Photoshop….it’s FREE!
-Yep, Preview comes standard on all Macs (as far as I’m aware at least) whereas the latest version of Photoshop Elements (Version 12) is currently listed for sale on Amazon for around $65.
+Yep, Preview comes standard on all Macs (as far as I’m aware at least).

 Photoshop Elements is worth every. single. penny.
 Depending on your needs, however, Preview may be more than enough.